Rana Plaza collapse: Management and safety compliance

 The decision by managers to send workers back into the factories was partially due to the pressure to complete orders on time, putting partial responsibility for the disaster on the short production deadlines preferred by buyers due to the fast fashion industry.
 Media including The Guardian have argued the demand for fast fashion and low-cost clothing motivated minimal oversight by clothing brands and that collectively organised trade unions could have responded to the pressure of management.
 Others have argued that trade unions would increase workforce costs and thus endanger the Bangladesh garment industry.

-Since the Spectrum factory collapse in 2005, prominent manufacturers organized projects like the Ethical Trading Initiative and Business Social Compliance Initiative to prevent such disasters in the Bangladesh textile industry and elsewhere.
+Since the Spectrum factory collapse in 2005, prominent manufacturers organized projects like the Ethical Trading Initiative and Business Social Compliance Initiative (BSCI) to prevent such disasters in the Bangladesh textile industry and elsewhere.
 These programs ultimately failed to prevent the Savar building collapse.
 Despite social compliance audits conducted according to BSCI procedure at two of the factories at Rana Plaza, auditors failed to detect the structural concerns.
 In a press release following the collapse, BSCI explained that their system did not cover building safety.
 This has been contested, as the BSCI audit questionnaire required auditors to check building permits, and discrepancies between the permit and the number of floors in practice were evident.
 Some have argued that the BSCI has weak incentives to report such violations.

 More conclusions about causes will be available when the investigation is over and the courts give their decisions.